Mitch Garver Player Props: Rangers vs. Angels

-On Wednesday, Mitch Garver (.229 batting average in his past 10 games, with three doubles, a home run, four walks and four RBI) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Thursday, Mitch Garver (coming off going 2-for-4 with a double and an RBI) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 8:05 PM ET.

-In his previous appearance, he went 1-for-6 with a double and an RBI against the Angels.
+In his last game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Angels.

 Mitch Garver Game Info & Props vs. the Angels